El camino de Xico

 El camino de Xico (released internationally as Xico's Journey) is a 2020 Mexican 2D animated film by Eric D. Cabello Diaz in his directorial debut.
 The film features a wide ensemble voice cast of various Mexican actors led by Pablo Gama Iturrarán, Verónica Alva, and Luis Angel Jaramillo.
-Produced by Ánima, it was released in theaters on 12 November 2020 in Mexico.
+Produced by Ánima, it is based on the "Xico" character and was released in theaters on 12 November 2020 in Mexico.

-Outside Mexico, Netflix acquired worldwide rights to the film and was released globally on 12 February 2021 on the streaming service.
+The film was later released on Netflix globally on 12 February 2021.

+Plot

+A girl, her best friend, and a magical dog named Xico, journey to the mountain to protect it and their hometown from a greedy corporation who is then punished later on.